Accessibility and Support at Graduation

 We may contact you prior to the day to discuss arrangements with you and ensure your Graduation day runs as smoothly as possible for you and your guests.

 On Graduation day, graduates need to check-in and then collect their tickets and gowns before taking their seats in the theatre.
 As this involves visiting multiple different buildings on campus, we offer graduates with accessibility requirements the opportunity for remote check-in.
-This means that, rather than going to check-in and collect your guest tickets and gown from their respective locations, you will report directly to the information desk in the Maxwell Hall foyer on the day.
+This means that, rather than going to check-in and collect your guest tickets and gown from their respective locations, you will report directly to the information desk in the Lowry foyer on the day.
 Everything you need will be waiting for you in one place, reducing the number of places you will need to visit.
+You will also arrive one hour before the ceremony instead of two.

-However, we realise there are circumstances in which this may not be possible or appropriate.
+We realise there are circumstances in which this may not be possible or appropriate.
 To make things easier in such cases, we have a special row dedicated to accessible seating.
 If you are seated in this row, you will sit slightly away from your cohort.
-You will be taken directly to the stage via an accessible route when it is your turn to graduate, and then led back to your seat.
+When it is your turn to graduate, you will be taken directly to the stage via an appropriate accessible route and then led back to your seat.
 Please note that you will still cross the stage in sequence with your cohort even if you are not sitting among them.
 You can see the route you will take from the accessible row on the map below.

-If you require accessible seating or remote check-in you can let us know via the ‘accessibility requirements’ box on the registration form.
+If you require any extra support you can let us know via the ‘accessibility requirements’ box on the registration form.
 If you have already registered and did not mention an accessibility requirement when doing so, you will need to contact us by email at grad-acd@salford.ac.uk.
-All access requirements are to be provided to us by 31 October.
+You must let us know in advance of any support you may need so we can ensure your Graduation day runs as smoothly as possible.

 Guest accessibility requirements